uensalo/gin/README.md

 - `--rgfa` or `-g`: _Description here._
   ... _(continue for other parameters)_

-### fmd:query
+### gin:query

-fmd query loads a graph index in fmdi format into memory and runs the provided queries on the graph.
+gin query loads a graph index in gini format into memory and runs the provided queries on the graph.

 **Parameters:**

 - `--reference` or `-r`: _Description here._
   ... _(continue for other parameters)_

-### fmd:decode
+### gin:decode

-fmd decode loads a bit encoded graph into memory and enumerates full walks from the output of fmd query find.
+gin decode loads a bit encoded graph into memory and enumerates full walks from the output of gin query find.

 **Parameters:**